Blendify/blender-manual/trunk/blender_docs/manual/render/audio/speaker.rst

    Speaker Objects.

 The speaker object is used to give sound in the 3D View.
-After adding the object the various settings can be changed in the Properties editor.
+After adding the object, the various settings can be changed in the Properties editor.

 Options